Asher Hong

+His surname 湯 is pronounced Hong when spoken in Taishanese, which is a local dialogue from Taishan, Canton Province in China (where his parents from).

-Personal life
+Early life and education

-Young was born in Plano, Texas on March 23, 2004 to Rick and Karen Hong.
-He has two brothers, both of whom are also gymnasts.
+Hong was born in Plano, Texas, on March 23, 2004, to Rick and Karen Hong.
+He has two brothers, Xander and Kiefer, both of whom are gymnasts and national team members.
+He schooled through Edgenuity Virtual Academy before enrolling at Stanford University to pursue gymnastics.

 Gymnastics career

 2018

-Hong competed at the RD761 International Junior Team Cup where he helped his team place third and individually he placed sixth on floor exercise.
-He competed at the 2018 Winter Cup where he placed first in the junior division and also won gold on rings and parallel bars.
+Hong competed at the RD761 International Junior Team Cup, where he helped his team place third and individually he placed sixth on floor exercise.
+He competed at the 2018 Winter Cup, placed first in the junior division, and won gold on rings and parallel bars.
 Hong was selected to compete at the Pacific Rim Championships alongside fellow juniors Lazarus Barnhill and Justin Ah Chow and seniors Sam Mikulak, Akash Modi, and Marvin Kimble; together they placed first in the team competition and Hong placed second in the all-around behind Barnhill.
 During event finals Hong won gold on pommel horse, silver on floor exercise, and bronze on rings and parallel bars.

 2019–21

 Hong competed at the 2019 U.S. National Championships where he finished third in the all-around in the 15-16 age division.
 In early 2020 Hong competed at the RD761 Gymnastics Invitational where he helped his team finish second.
-Individually he won bronze on the horizontal bar.
-At the 2020 Winter Cup he placed second in the all-around.
+Individually, he won bronze on the horizontal bar.
+He placed second in the all-around at the 2020 Winter Cup.
 The rest of the competitions throughout the year were either canceled or postponed due to the global COVID-19 pandemic.

 Hong returned to competition in early 2021; he competed at the Elite Team Cup and the 2021 Winter Cup.
 He won the junior all-around competition at the latter event.
 Additionally he placed first on floor exercise, pommel horse, rings, and parallel bars.
 In November Hong signed his National Letter of Intent with Stanford University, intending to begin competing with their gymnastics team in the 2022–2023 season.